SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-functional-architecture.md

 | 172.16.0.0/16 | 16 ~ 29 | 172.16.0.0 - 172.16.255.255 |
 | 192.168.0.0/16 | 16 ~ 29 | 192.168.0.0 - 192.168.255.255 |

-Because DHCP and related services need to occupy IP addresses, the CIDR CIDR CIDR block of a VPC does not support a private CIDR block with a 30-bit mask.
+Because DHCP and related services need to occupy IP addresses, the CIDR block of a VPC does not support a private CIDR block with a 30-bit mask.

 By default, the platform occupies or restricts a certain part of the IP CIDR segment, so the unsupported CIDR blocks include `127.0.0.0/8`, `0.0.0.0/8`, `169.254.0.0/16`, and `169.254.0.0/16`.
 (2) Subnet
-A subnet is the basic network address space of a VPC VPC that is used for intranet connections between virtual resources.
+A subnet is the basic network address space of a VPC that is used for intranet connections between virtual resources.
-- A VPC consists of at least one subnet, and the CIDR of the subnet must be within the CIDR CIDR block of the VPC.
+- A VPC consists of at least one subnet, and the CIDR of the subnet must be within the CIDR block of the VPC.
 - Subnets in the same VPC are connected through public gateways, and resources can communicate with each other on the private network by default, and virtual machines, load balancing, NAT gateways, and IPSecVPN gateways can be deployed.
 - By default, subnets in the same VPC communicate through a public gateway.
-- The minimum number of CIDR CIDR blocks in subnets is 29 bits, and subnet CIDR blocks with 30 and 32-bit masks are not supported.
+- The minimum number of CIDR blocks in subnets is 29 bits, and subnet CIDR blocks with 30 and 32-bit masks are not supported.
 - In each subnet, the gateway address that uses the first available IP address as the gateway, such as `192.168.1.0/24, is 192.168.1.1`.

 When virtual resources exist in a subnet, deleting and destroying VPC and subnet resources is not allowed.